 Creating WorkSpaces with encrypted volumes

 AWS Key Management Service (AWS KMS) allows you to encrypt the storage volume of a WorkSpace using AWS KMS keys (KMS keys).
-If WorkSpace creation is failing, you might not have the required permissions for AWS KMS.
+If WorkSpace creation fails, you might not have the required permissions for AWS KMS.

 Verify that your IAM role has the required permissions and that you meet the prerequisites to use an AWS KMS CMK to encrypt your WorkSpaces.
 For more information, see Encrypted WorkSpaces.

 Amazon WorkSpaces quotas